 “There have been so many advocates that have pushed for this for so many years,” Goldschmidt went on.
 “So this is really celebrating what’s happening in society at the moment but also all the hard work that’s come before and what we’ve been working on the last few years.”

 The announcement was historic.
-It moved Layne Beachley to tears and was lauded by the mainstream press as a monumental achievement in the history of sport.
+It moved Layne Beachley to tears and was lauded by the mainstream press as a monumental achievement in the history of the sport.
 It also speaks to the centuries of progress and a few lifetimes of women taking arrows on the way up to trailblaze their rightful place in professional surfing.
 It is, objectively, a great development.

 But just two weeks prior to the announcement, Goldschmidt sat listening to Leah Dawson, Caroline Gleich, and Sachi Cunningham discuss their frustrations with unequal pay in surf and outdoor culture at our EVOLVE Summit in Los Angeles.
 At that time, WSL insiders told us that calls for equal pay at Maverick’s weren’t financially feasible.